Institute-for-ReWriting-World-History/the1854project/README.md

     one’s wealth.
 Hence, 2.
 All that one loves; the highest object of one’s ambition (Belsare 577).

-[^3]: Nisbet, R.A. *The Degradation of the Academic Dogma: The
-    University in America, 1945-1970.* Pearson Education, 1971.

-[^4]: Action—Which is associated with the consciousness of doer,
+[^3]: Action—Which is associated with the consciousness of doer,
     instrument, and result.

     Knowledge—Of Non-duality.